mattcone/markdown-guide/_content/extended-syntax/tables.md

 ### Tables

-To create a table, use three or more hyphens (`---`) to create each column's header, and use pipes (`|`) to separate each column.
+To add a table, use three or more hyphens (`---`) to create each column's header, and use pipes (`|`) to separate each column.
 You can optionally add pipes on either end of the table.

 ```
 | Syntax      | Description |